-In October 2019, we entered into a loan and security agreement with Hercules, pursuant to which a term loan in an aggregate principal amount of up to \$50.0 million, or the Original Credit Facility, was available to us in three tranches, subject to certain terms and conditions.
-We received the first tranche of \$25.0 million upon signing the agreement on October 29, 2019.
-We did not meet the milestone requirements for the second tranche under the Original Credit Facility, and as such, the additional second tranche amount of up to \$12.5 million was not available for us to borrow.
-We elected not to borrow the third tranche of \$12.5 million, which was available upon Hercules' approval until June 30, 2021.
-Commitments of Hercules to lend to us under the Original Credit Facility are subject to amendments made pursuant to the Second Amendment, as defined below.
-See "Amendment to Loan and Security Agreement with Hercules" below.
+In October 2019, we entered into a loan and security agreement, or the Hercules Loan Agreement, with Hercules Capital, Inc., or Hercules, pursuant to which a term loan in an aggregate principal amount of up to \$50.0 million, or the Original Credit Facility, was available to us in three tranches, subject to certain terms and conditions.
+We received the first tranche of \$25.0 million upon signing the agreement on October 29, 2019, but did not borrow either of the second two tranches, which were available at different times upon Hercules' approval until June 30, 2021.